The Little Office of the Blessed Virgin Mary

 The Magnificat.

-Luke i, 46.
+Luke i, 46 - 55.

-1. My soul * magnifies the Lord.
+46. My soul doth magnify * the Lord.

-11. Glory be to the Father, and to the Son, * and to the Holy Ghost,
+Glory be to the Father, and to the Son, * and to the Holy Ghost,

-12. As it was in the beginning, is now, and ever shall be, * world without end.
+As it was in the beginning, is now, and ever shall be, * world without end.
 Amen. * Alleluia.

 Lord have mercy.
 Christ have mercy.
 Lord have mercy.